 Dr. Roger Flynn

-Roger is the Chair of Department of History and Political Science, where he has taught American History, American Government and Foreign Policy since 2012.
-He appreciates that the faculty here treat each other more like family, rather than competitors.
+Roger is the Chair of Department of History and Political Science, where he's taught American History, Government and Foreign Policy since 2012.
+He appreciates that the faculty here treat each other like family, rather than competitors.

 Dr. Deana Hiott

 Deanna teaches undergraduate pediatric nursing and graduate nursing courses focused on research and inter-professional collaboration.
 Her passion for research and teaching has been clearly evident to her students at AU since 2015.

 Professor Peter Kaniaris